 Curated Content Email

 Also, not all of your emails should be about selling.
-In fact, emails with the direct selling or direct CTA to your product page must constituent merely as much as 30% of your total emails.
+In fact, Automated emails with direct selling or direct CTA to your product page must constituent merely as much as 30% of your total emails.

 Even then, you have to be smart about it.

-So, send emails that can help your brand to engage more with the customer.
+So, send Automated emails that can help your brand to engage more with the customer.
 One of the best ways to do so is by sending them curated content emails.

 These certainly can be automated emails that you schedule to send one or two every week.